Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Sound familiar?

-In this post, we’re giving “should” the side-eye it deserves.
-We’ll explore how the pressure to function like neurotypical people fuels shame, how to start defining success on your own terms, and why asking “what actually works for me?” is one of the most powerful shifts you can make in your self-talk.
+In this post, we're giving "should" the side-eye it deserves.
+We'll look at how the pressure to function like neurotypical people fuels shame, how to start defining success on your own terms, and why asking "what actually works for me?" is one of the most powerful shifts you can make in your self-talk.

 Part I: The Tyranny of "Should"

-The word “should” wears a lot of disguises.
-Sometimes it’s cloaked in self-improvement:“I should drink more water.”
-“I should clean the house today.”
+The word "should" wears a lot of disguises.
+Sometimes it shows up as self-improvement: "I should drink more water."
+"I should clean the house today."
+Other times it's coated in comparison:

-Other times it’s coated in comparison:“Everyone else can do this so I should be able to too.”
+"Everyone else can do this, so I should be able to too."

-But under all its masks, “should” carries a simple but toxic implication:You’re not okay the way you are.
-You’d be better if you just worked harder, tried more, or did it “right.”
+But under all its masks, "should" carries one simple, toxic implication: you're not okay the way you are.
+You'd be better if you just worked harder, tried more, or did it "right."

 For neurodivergent people, the stakes are even higher.
-Because society doesn’t just hand you a rulebook, it hands you a neurotypical rulebook.
+Because society doesn't just hand you a rulebook.
+It hands you a neurotypical rulebook.
 One that assumes things like:

 You'll remember what you need without visual prompts.